golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/using-app-keys.md

 ### Using YAGNA_AUTO_CONF environment variable

-If you have the `YAGNA_AUTO_CONF` variable set at the moment the Yagna service starts its value will be used to define autoconfigured app-key.
-This app-key is not stored and will disappear after restart (unless the variable is still set).
-While this is convenient for examples and tutorials, normally it is recommended to use a unique app-key to manage access of apps to your Yagna REST API.
+When the Yagna service starts, if the environment variable `YAGNA_AUTO_CONF` has been set, its value will be used to create an autoconfigured app-key.
+However, this app-key isn't permanent; it will vanish upon restarting the service unless the `YAGNA_AUTO_CONF` variable is set again.
+While this approach is handy for tutorials and demonstrations, for regular use it's recommended to have a distinct app-key.
+This provides better management over access to your Yagna REST API.

 {% tabs %}